dakota2315/web-portfolio/README.md

 ---------

-I created a page that can be acccesed by any Internet Browser and see it as a web page
+I created a page using only HTML5 that can be acccesed by any Internet Browser and see it as a web page

 just point to https://dakota2315.github.io/web-portfolio/